 There is no point in considering growth if your finances cannot sustain the growth.
 That’s why the very first thing to do is assess your financial books.
-Ensure that you have sufficient clients, contracts, or sales coming in to sustain at least a year of earnings and revenue.
+Ensure that you have sufficient clients, contracts, or sales coming in to sustain at least a year of revenue.

 Conduct an analysis of the cost of expansion.
 Add the cost of a lease, moving expenses, moving costs, utilities, insurance, furnishing, and more.
 A co-working space may alleviate some of these costs.

 Factor in the salary for staff.

 You will then need to do a break-even analysis to determine when you can expect to start seeing a return on investment of the costs of growing and scaling.

 If you plan to move to a new location, factor in the loss of some customers who are no longer near your existing location and the additional marketing and advertisement cost of growth.

 If you do not have sufficient earnings to absorb expansion costs, consider getting capital.
 This can be in the form of a loan, grant, or an angel investor or venture capital.